Aliases for ACIN1 Gene

 External Ids for ACIN1 Gene

 Previous GeneCards Identifiers for ACIN1 Gene

 Apoptosis is defined by several morphologic nuclear changes, including chromatin condensation and nuclear fragmentation.
 This gene encodes a nuclear protein that induces apoptotic chromatin condensation after activation by caspase-3, without inducing DNA fragmentation.
 This protein has also been shown to be a component of a splicing-dependent multiprotein exon junction complex (EJC) that is deposited at splice junctions on mRNAs, as a consequence of pre-mRNA splicing.
 It may thus be involved in mRNA metabolism associated with splicing.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for ACIN1 Gene

 ACIN1 (Apoptotic Chromatin Condensation Inducer 1) is a Protein Coding gene.
-Diseases associated with ACIN1 include breast myoepithelial carcinoma and breast adenomyoepithelioma.
-Among its related pathways are Apoptotic cleavage of cellular proteins and RNA transport.
+Diseases associated with ACIN1 include breast myoepithelial neoplasm and breast adenomyoepithelioma.
+Among its related pathways are RNA transport and Apoptotic cleavage of cellular proteins.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.

 UniProtKB/Swiss-Prot for ACIN1 Gene